 - Your customers’ checks have bounced repeatedly.

-- You and your staff are not familiar with collection laws and regulations, and unknowingly taking the risk of getting sued back.
+- You and your staff are unfamiliar with collection laws and regulations and unknowingly risk getting sued.

 - Many of your accounts are over 90 days past due, and your internal collection efforts have effectively failed.
 You are losing about 10% money each month on these unpaid invoices as the probability of getting paid decreases with every passing day

-- You do not have the staff who have enough knowledge to handle collection efforts; they are falling behind, or are not willing to handle customer disputes over payment anymore.
+- You do not have the staff with enough knowledge to handle collection efforts; they are falling behind or unwilling to handle customer disputes over payment anymore.

-- You are spending too much time chasing non-paying customers, time which could have been better utilized expanding your business.
+- You are spending too much time chasing non-paying customers, time that could have been better utilized expanding your business.

 - You are having trouble paying your own creditors because of non-payment from your customers.
 Accounts receivable have started to hurt you directly.